Training-Inference Consistent Segmented Execution for Long-Context LLMs¶

 Background & Motivation¶

-Background: Transformer long-context generation is constrained by the \(O(T^2)\) compute and memory cost of full attention.
-In industry, inference-time restricted execution is common—window/sink attention (StreamingLLM), sparse prefill (MInference), compressed KV (ChunkKV), head splitting (DuoAttention), etc. System-level optimizations like FlashAttention/vLLM only reduce constant factors and still struggle at lengths like 128K.
+Background: Transformer long-context generation is constrained by the \(O(T^2)\) computational and memory overhead of full attention.
+The industry generally introduces restricted execution at the inference stage—such as window/sink attention (StreamingLLM), sparse prefill (MInference), compressed KV (ChunkKV), or head-based offloading (DuoAttention).
+System-level optimizations like FlashAttention/vLLM only reduce constant factors and fail to handle lengths like 128K.

-Limitations of Prior Work: Most methods only impose restrictions at inference, while training still uses full attention.
-As a result, dependencies "visible" during training are inaccessible at inference, leading to behavioral mismatch and degraded stability/generalization for long contexts.
-Even methods like Longformer/CCA that align training and inference often rely on fixed sparse patterns or context compression, without explicitly treating "segmented recursion" as a unified assumption.
+Limitations of Prior Work: Most methods impose restrictions only during inference, while training still utilizes full attention.
+Consequently, dependencies "seen" by the model during training are inaccessible during inference, leading to inconsistent behavior and degradation in stability and generalization for long contexts.
+Even methods that align training and inference, such as Longformer or CCA, often rely on fixed sparse patterns or context compression without explicitly adopting "segmented recursion" as a unified assumption.

-Goal: Elevate "segmented execution" from an inference trick to a modeling assumption shared by both training and inference.
-Requirements: (i) cross-segment state interface is fixed and differentially controllable; (ii) training objective exactly matches the unrolled inference execution objective; (iii) still able to capture long-range dependencies beyond segment.
+Goal: Elevate "segmented execution" from an inference trick to a shared modeling assumption for both training and inference.
+Requirements include: (i) fixed and differentiably controllable cross-segment state interfaces; (ii) a training objective exactly equal to the unrolled inference objective; (iii) the capability to capture long-range dependencies beyond the segment.

-Key Insight: (a) Long-range attention is concentrated in a few heads (as shown by mechanisms like DuoAttention), (b) there is structural redundancy across attention layers (removing a few layers has little effect).
-Thus, most heads/layers can use "local + carried KV tail", while only a few heads/layers have a "forward-only retrieval" path.
+Key Insight: It is observed that (a) long-range attention is concentrated in a few heads (conclusions from mechanism studies like DuoAttention), and (b) structural redundancy exists between attention layers (removing a few layers has minimal impact).
+Therefore, most heads/layers can follow a "local + carried KV tail" approach, with a "forward-only retrieval" bypass attached only to a few heads/layers.

-Core Idea: Compress the cross-segment differentiable interface into a single fixed-size KV tail \(C_i\), plus a retrieval prefix \(R_i\) that does not participate in gradients; training uses TBPTT to backpropagate only \(K\) steps, and it is proven that this yields the exact gradient of the inference-consistent objective, not an approximation.
+Core Idea: Compress the cross-segment differentiable interface into a single fixed-size KV tail \(C_i\) and add a retrieval prefix \(R_i\) that does not participate in gradients.
+Training uses TBPTT to propagate back only \(K\) steps, and it is proven that this is the exact gradient for the inference-consistent objective, rather than an approximation.

 Method¶